Thunkar/aztec-contract-quickstart/README.md

 ```

 NOTE: Make sure the versions of aztec libs on the `Nargo.toml` files matches the one pulled by the nightly tag!
-NOTE (to self): Check how to pull specific nightlies, go an bother whomever needs to implement it if there's no way to do it.
+NOTE (to self): Check how to pull specific nightlies, go and bother whomever needs to implement it if there's no way to do it.
 Pulling the docker images directly is hella hacky!

 # Compilation